LeeEd1/MS3-project/README.md

 ### Bugs

-While creating Treasure trove I was continuously using dev tools throughout to check for design issues/bugs and corrected them as I found them.
+While creating Treasure trove I was continuously using dev tools throughout to check for design issues/bugs and corrected them as necessary.
 To my knowlege there are no known bugs to date.

 ## Technologies used: